 - WPWebhost – WPWebHost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.

 To help you understand the importance of getting this step right, here’s a screenshot of what happens when nameservers have not been set up (or set up incorrectly) and someone types your URL into their browser …

 If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type your domain name into their web browser, instead of arriving on your site.

 If you see your domain name on your domain name registrar’s site (e.g. a parked page), it means that you probably forgot to set your nameservers to point to your hosting account’s server address …

 (Nameservers for this domain have not been set up yet!)

 For this tutorial, we’ll connect a domain purchased through GoDaddy with hosting from HostGator.
-Other domain registrars will have similar domain management features to configure your domain nameservers.
+Your domain registrar should have similar domain management features to set up your domain nameservers.

 - If you have purchased your domain name and webhosting through HostGator, your domain will be automatically configured to work on their nameservers (you can skip this tutorial).

 - If you have registered a domain name with GoDaddy (or another domain registrar), then you will need to instruct the registrar to point your domain to your webhosting server (we’ll show you this in the tutorial below).